-Understanding the essence of the true gospel is the only sure antidote against imbibing the subtle deception of another gospel.
+Understanding the true gospel’s essence is the only sure antidote against imbibing the subtle deception of another gospel.

 What is the essence of the gospel?

-Any gospel that does not proclaim salvation as a free gift provided for all men by the grace of God to be received only by faith in the person and finished redemptive work of Jesus Christ is nothing but a false gospel, a different or another gospel.
+Any gospel that does not proclaim salvation as a gift provided for all men by God’s grace to be received only by faith in the person and finished redemptive work of Jesus Christ is nothing but a false gospel, a different or another gospel.

-The gospel is essentially the good news that although we are sinners, deserving God’s wrath, yet out of His great love for us God sent His Son Jesus Christ to be our substitute, bearing our punishment on the cross so that we could be justified or declare righteous in God’s sight.
+The gospel is essentially the good news that although we are sinners, deserving God’s wrath, yet out of His great love for us, God sent His Son Jesus Christ to be our substitute, bearing our punishment on the cross so that we could be justified or declared righteous in God’s sight.

 Jesus became who we were so that we might become who He is.
 He bore our sins in His own body on the cross so that we might bear His righteousness by simply putting our faith in Him (1 Pet.
 2:24).

 Paul reveals and affirms this truth in 2 Corinthians 5:

 21 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.
 (NKJV).

 Undoubtedly, it is not any good news to just tell a man about his sinfulness, about God’s hatred for his sins, or about his impending eternal damnation in hell fire.